 Please be advised that these hunts will be very strenuous and only hunters prepared for such a challenge should apply.
 You are strongly encouraged to scout options for accessing the areas before the hunts begin.

-- All hunters must wear hunter orange, regardless of weapon type.
+- All hunters must wear hunter orange/pink, regardless of weapon type.

 - In all three Elk Areas, permit holders will be required to hunt and remove their kill by non-motorized, non-hoofstock means.
 In addition, no wheeled vehicles (carts, bicycles, etc.) will be allowed.